RedwoodJS 4

 00:28:46 - Nick Taylor

 Okay, cool, cool, cool.
-VS code had this recommended extension, so I just went ahead and did that.
-I saw a few that I probably didn't want to keep, but whatever.
-It's a live stream.
+VS Code had this recommended extension, so I just went ahead and did that.
+I saw a few that I probably didn't want to keep, but whatever, it's a live stream.
 We've got everything loaded up here.
 Let me close all these extension windows.
-We've got the app bootstrapped here, I imagine if we want to start it.
-Is it Yarn Start or Yarn Dev?
-It's been a while I went through this with Anthony last year.
-At some point.
+We've got the app bootstrapped here.
+I imagine if we want to start it, is it yarn start or yarn dev?
+It's been a while.
+I went through this with Anthony last year, at some point.

 00:29:22 - Dom Saadi